esciencecenter-digital-skills/medical-image-processing/episodes/introduction.md

 ## Figures

-Figures and data presented are open source and open lisence.
+Figures and data presented are open source and open license.

 `![optional caption that appears below the figure](figure url){alt='alt text for accessibility purposes'}`